Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Upper bound of the spectral flow

 \end{enumerate} \end{prop} \begin{proof}[Proof of proposition \ref{prop_final_proj_00}] Assertion (i), (iii) and (iv) follows from proposition \ref{prop_proj_finite_00} and lemma \ref{lem_check_r_dep_00}, \ref{lem_tilde_r_dep_00} and \ref{lem_hat_r_dep_00}.

 With the observation in step 7, ${\Pi}(\psi)$ belongs to the vector space spanned by

-To be more precise, the elements in the first three summands are the sections whose first component is given by those elements and the second component is zero.
+To be more precise, the first three summands consist of sections whose first component is given by those elements and the second component is zero.
 By dimension counting, the dimension of the subspace spanned by the first three summands is $I_{\Sigma}(n)$.
-We complete the proof of proposition \ref{prop_final_proj_00}. \end{proof}
+This completes the proof of proposition \ref{prop_final_proj_00}. \end{proof}

-According to lemma \ref{lem_beta_vanish_00}, (\ref{eqn_APS_00}) and (\ref{eqn_E_total_number_00}), there exists a constant $c_{25}$ such that
+According to lemma \ref{lem_beta_vanish_00}, (\ref{eqn_APS_00}), (\ref{eqn_E_total_number_00}) and (\ref{eqn_E_total_number_100}), there exists a constant $c_{25}$ such that

 for all $n\geq c_{25}$.